 The Next Step

-Now, there are a lot of other moving parts associated with a summit that cannot be covered within the scope of the article.
+I covered the main aspects of how to host a virtual summit and why it deserves your time and attention.
+Now, there are still a lot of other moving parts associated with a summit that cannot be covered within the scope of this article.
 From aspects like copywriting, email sequences to partnership building and networking, this is a highly nuanced marketing ploy that needs considerable time investment and expert attention.

 If you need professional help organizing your summit or simply want to talk about it, feel free to connect with me here.